-- O. What does IPO stand for?
+- Q. What does IPO stand for?

 - Q. What is Input-Process-Output cycle?

-- Q. Define Input / Process/ Output.
+- Q. Define Input, Process and Output.

-- Q. Name two input / output devices.
+- Q. Name two input and output devices.

-- Q. Which part of the computer is called Brain of the computer?
+- Q. Which part of the computer is called brain of the computer?

 - Q. Why is the CPU called the brain of the computer?

+- Q. Discuss the advantages of a computer briefly.

+- Q. What are the advantages of a computer?

+- Q. Differentiate between the work ability of a man and a computer.

-After explaining the chapter, let the students do the course book exercises given on Pages 14 and 15 of the main course book as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on Pages 15 and 16 of the main coursebook.
+After explaining the chapter, let the students do the course book exercises given on pages 14 and 15 of the main course book as One Touch Learn and Let's Do It.
+After solving the course book exercises, tell the students to solve Crack the Code activity given on pages 15 and 16 of the main course book to imbibe problem solving & logical reasoning skills.
 Help the students to solve these questions.

-In Creative Assignment, activities like Hands On and Fun in Lab given on Page 16 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activities like Hands On and Fun in Lab given on page 16 of the main course book will enhance the ability of the students and serve as an art integration, ethical & moral reasoning and experiential learning activity.